Best place to buy gold bullion

 Bullion once again a safe haven asset

-Apart from the global economic downturn, this period witnessed a tumultuous time in the US economy, as the debt ceiling crisis unfolded.
+Apart from the global economic downturn, this earlier period of the 2008 economic crisis witnessed a tumultuous time in the US economy, as the debt ceiling crisis unfolded.
 Due to this, investors lost confidence in the US dollar and turned to gold.
 Well, in the present day, apart from global geo-political tensions, uncertainty continues to rear its ugly head in the form of Brexit, as well as the unfolding US foreign policy.
 Once again, it’s time to turn to gold bullion, in order to hedge against the risks of a possible downturn in the global capital markets, as well as forex markets.

 The important part?

 Just as important to know is that physical gold beats paper gold for security hands down.
 This is simply because paper gold companies often sell off their gold holdings when gold prices take a beating.
 Additionally, paper gold – aka ETFs carry counterparty risks.
 This simply means that the company that issued the paper certifying your investment in gold holdings can underperform and sink.
 If that were to happen, your paper gold investments are worth nothing.
 Many paper gold companies also issue gold bonds in excess of the actual physical gold holdings to back them up.